 Santiago de Cuba feels hotter than other parts of the country.
 Clouds of pollution hang in the air as 1960s diesel cars speed along the roads of the city centre.
 Touts line the edges of Parque Cespedes (the name of almost every main square in Cuba) trying to sell you tours or… Read more of "Son and street life in Santiago de Cuba"

 When we told people about our plans to visit Bayamo, everyone had an opinion.
-Lester, our host in Havana gave it two thumbs down, Roberto in Santa Clara told us it was a time-warp, people there are old fashioned but it's "muy interesante", and our taxi driver at the bus… Read more of "Bayamo and the Sierra Maestra mountains"
+Lester, our host in Havana gave it two thumbs down, Roberto in Santa Clara told us it was a time-warp, people there are old fashioned but it's "muy interesante", and our taxi driver at the bus station… Read more of "Bayamo and the Sierra Maestra mountains"

 Built in the 18th century by Spanish colonialists as a base for the sugar trade, Trinidad is one of the best preserved colonial cities in the Caribbean.
 It's a UNESCO heritage site so, yes, there are a lot of tourists around but there's real life here too.
-Horses and carts… Read more of "Trinidad: Cuba's picture perfect city"
+Horses and carts are… Read more of "Trinidad: Cuba's picture perfect city"